encukou/hexafonter/README.md

 - Don't use (semi-)transparent images.
   (The tool does not “see” what you see in the transparent regions.)
-- Green, cyan, blue, and all dark colors are treated as black (on).
+- Dark colors, especially green/cyan/blue, are treated as black (on).
-- Red, yellow, magenta, and all light colors are treated as white (off).
+- Light colors, especially red/yellow/magenta, and all are treated as white (off).

+The preview in the C file uses Unicode `BLOCK SEXTANT` characters.

 ## License